Transparency issues

 PC

-2. Alpha rejection was an additional measure to hide transparency problems or make them look less terrible.
+2. Alpha rejection was an additional measure to hide transparency problems or make them look less obvious.
 For textures with an alpha channel, the game only displays the pixels whose transparency (alpha) value is within a certain range.
-This allows some models with a grid-like transparent pattern (fences in Speed Highway and Hot Shelter, paths in Windy Valley) to look acceptable even though the game is still struggling with rendering them.
-Here are some examples of alpha rejection:
+This allows some models with a grid-like transparent pattern, such as fences in Speed Highway or paths in Windy Valley, to look acceptable even though the game is still struggling with rendering them:

 This doesn’t look too pretty, but at least it helps a bit.
-However, the problem with alpha rejection in SADX is that it also breaks a lot of completely unrelated special effects.
-In Perfect Chaos, alpha rejection causes special effects such as waterfall splashes and mist to flicker or disappear.
-Check out the Bosses section for a comparison.
-Also, all particle effects now have ugly outlines that makes them look low-res.
+However, the problem with alpha rejection in SADX is that it also breaks a lot of unrelated special effects.
+In Perfect Chaos, alpha rejection causes effects such as waterfall splashes and mist to flicker or disappear – check out the Bosses section for a comparison.
+Also, all particle effects now have outlines that makes them look low-res.
 Water splashes, dust, fire, explosions – all of these look lower quality than they are because of this feature.
 Here’s an example from Lost World:

 Dreamcast